DPorichis/to-link/Readme.md

 # Design and Implementation details

 ### Authentication
-User authentication is enabled by JWT Tokens, a fast, secure, and reliable solution.
+User authentication is enabled by [JWT Tokens](https://jwt.io/), an open, industry-standard RFC 7519 method for representing claims securely between two parties.
 The expiration times of the tokens have been elongated on purpose for demonstration purposes. ***This is not a production-level authentication configuration***.

 ### Recommendation system
 A basic recommendation system using Matrix Factorization is in place.
 You can test it using the data population mechanism.
 Recommendations are based on the user's impression of posts and job listings.